 I use “parrots” as a general term for large, intelligent tropical birds.
-(The specific bird I actually used is a cockatoo, a popular representative of this type of pet.)
+(Specifically a cockatoo, a popular representative.)

 Parrot-like birds score badly for many reasons.
-They are nearly as long-lived as the tortoise, reaching fifty or more years.
-They’re also the most intelligent creatures on this list, considered to be as smart as human toddlers, which means they require a lot of time for providing supervision and stimulation.
+They’re nearly as long-lived as the tortoise: fifty or more years.
+They’re also the most intelligent on this list, as smart as human toddlers, which means they require a lot of time for providing supervision and stimulation.
 They absolutely cannot sit in a cage all day, but because they aren’t domesticated, they can also wreck a house if not properly trained and monitored.
 Owners of these birds spend more than any other pet owner at the vet’s office.
-They are prone to health issues and extremely sensitive to stress.
-As a Humane Society volunteer, I used to get these birds surrendered after they’d plucked out all of their feathers from stress that bordered on insanity.
+They’re prone to health issues and extremely sensitive to stress.
+As a Humane Society volunteer, I used to get these birds surrendered after they’d plucked out all their feathers from stress bordering on insanity.
 Sad!

-For these reasons, I personally don’t think it’s ethical to keep them as pets at all.
-They can certainly be well-kept and loved by human caretakers, but I wouldn’t feel right encouraging anyone to acquire one as a pet.
+For these reasons, I personally don’t think it’s ethical to keep them as pets.
+They can certainly be well-kept and loved by human caretakers, but I wouldn’t feel right encouraging anyone to acquire one.
 In general, a flying toddler who costs ten thousand dollars and lives for sixty years is not a good investment.

 #20 Snakes (TIED)